GloriaChen0715/Food-Delivery-Time-Prediction/README.md

 ## Data Processing

-For this project, I’m provided a historical data contains a subset of deliveries received at DoorDash in early 2015 in a subset of the cities with 197428 records.
+For this project, I’m provided a historical data contains a subset of deliveries received at a American food company in early 2015 in a subset of the cities with 197428 records.
 Several columns from the dataset contain some missing values, after digging out the data, I decided to use different approaches to either fill up or drop the missing values for each column.
 For total_onshift_dashers, total_busy_dashers, and total_outstanding_orders, i fill up with the average value from the same market and created time, because I assumed that the number of the available dashers working within 10 miles of the store should be similar in the same created hour and region.
 - market_id: I drop them
 - actual_delivery_time: only 7 records, I drop them
 - store_primary_category: I will ignore this column